mandouss/compsci_rootkit/README.md

-#Linux Rootkit
+<h1>Linux Rootkit</h1>
-###Attacker should first trap victim into installing the rootkit by "sudo insmod secure_mod.ko".
+<h3>Attacker should first trap victim into installing the rootkit by "sudo insmod secure_mod.ko".
 After that, the rootkit will add a backdoor for attacker by insert a line in both /etc/passwd and /etc/shadow.
 Then the attacker could login to victim's linux machine and get root priviledge to do some evil things.
-The rootkit will also hide itself and can hide a process by its pid.
+The rootkit will also hide itself and can hide a process by its pid.</h3>
-#Usage
+<h1>Usage</h1>
 - <h3>Install</h3>
 ```
 sudo insmod secure_mod.ko